 Possible employers include:

 There is a huge amount of competition for full time work in the art and design world, with many people working on a self-employed or part time basis.
+According to the Prospects website, the creative industries are mostly made up of small companies, the majority employing 10 people or fewer.

 Art and Design graduates often find it takes time, and relevant work experience, to build up a portfolio and develop the contacts for freelance or commissioned work.
 So, it’s not always easy to make a living, and many artists take on other jobs with a steady income so they can survive when freelance work is in short supply.